Bringing together Indiana’s Nursing Leaders

 FULL MEMBER – Registered Nurses who:

--Hold or aspire to hold an organizational role of administration/management who are accountable for strategic, operational and/or performance outcomes in sites where health care is delivered.
+Hold or aspire to hold an organizational role of administration/management who are accountable for strategic, operational and/or performance outcomes in sites where health care is delivered.

--Hold faculty positions in nursing programs.
+Hold faculty positions in nursing programs.

--Are consultants in nursing administration/management practice.
+Are consultants in nursing administration/management practice.

--Are editors of professional nursing journals.
+Are editors of professional nursing journals.

--Are leaders in regulatory and other nursing and health care organizations.
+Are leaders in regulatory and other nursing and health care organizations.

 NEW MEMBER – Registered Nurses

--1st time discounted membership as defined under Full Member
+First time discounted membership as defined under Full Member

-Student Member- Registered Nurses who are:
+Student Member- Students who are:

--Students enrolled in a graduate degree program.
+Enrolled in a nursing program.